Skip to content

 The key stage of an LCA: Stage 5, Taking action

-The 5th step is a result of the life cycle analysis carried out.
-In the light of the findings, actions can be taken that will have an impact:
+The fifth stage is based on the results of the life-cycle analysis carried out.
+In light of the findings, effective measures can be implemented:

 Product eco-design, an expertise supported by our mechanical and electronic design office